-applications (e.g., finance, entertainment or consumer goods services).
-Those models are often central in decisions that enhance system efficiency, user experience or even safety and they rely heavily on collecting high quality labeled data.
-In many use cases, labeled data is initially absent (cold start) and expensive to collect, often requiring human annotation under a limited budget, while it is common that the system collects large amounts of unlabeled data.
-Thus, as data arrives and accumulates in the system, it becomes essential to select the most informative samples for labeling to quickly be able to train a high performance ML model - this is the goal of Active Learning (AL), as represented in Figure 1.
+Currently, supervised Machine Learning (ML) models are essential and widespread tools in electronic services, where vast amounts of data are generated daily in domains as diverse as finance, entertainment or consumer goods.
+Those models are often central in decisions that enhance system efficiency, user experience or even safety.
+Their performance relies heavily on the quality of the data they are trained on and, specifically for the supervised setting, suitably labeled data is crucial.
+In many domains, labeled data is expensive to collect, often requiring human annotation.
+In such scenarios, it is common that the system collects large amounts of unlabeled data with a limited budget for annotations, so it becomes essential to select the most informative samples for labeling.

-In this paper, we propose an AL-based annotation method for real-time data streams with a large class imbalance, to train a high performance model in a cold start scenario.
-We perform an extensive empirical study using real world datasets of credit card transactions where the ML task is to detect fraudulent transactions.
-AL is especially relevant in this domain, since there is, usually, a considerable delay between the fraudulent event and the collection of the label (e.g., through client complaints or reports from financial institutions) unless a human analyst is consulted.
+Active Learning (AL) addresses the problem of selecting the smallest possible sample of data to label and train a high performance ML model.
+In this paper we study AL-based annotation methods for real-time data streams, to train a high performance model with no historical data, i.e., in a cold start scenario, for datasets with a large class imbalance.
+AL powered annotation in streaming can be particularly useful in the financial fraud detection domain where, often, there is a considerable delay between the event and the collection of the true label (e.g., through client complaints or reports from financial institutions) unless a human analyst is consulted.
+In our study, we are interested in real world datasets of credit card transactions, for which there is a high class imbalance.
+In this setting we aim to address several important questions, namely:

+- Which AL policies can more efficiently produce a high performance model with a small budget of events to label? - How much better is AL compared with random sampling? - Do we have empirical guarantees on the stability of a given policy, i.e., how small is the variance of its learning curve? - How many labels are needed for a high performance model?

 We test well known AL policies, as well as our proposed sequences of policies that are especially designed for imbalanced datasets, to achieve a high performance, with reduced variance, in few iterations.
 Our main contributions are:

-- A new computationally efficient approach to the Discriminative Active Learning method [6] named Outlier based Discriminative Active Learning (ODAL) Section 2.2.2. - Two variations of uncertainty sampling policies using an epistemic uncertainty measure, as well as a measure based on the fraud rate percentile - Section 2.2.3. - A 3-stage sequence of policies suited to highly imbalanced datasets, using ODAL in the second stage (warm-up policy) - Section 2.2.4. - An extensive set of experiments to identify the best AL setup for fraud detection on four real world datasets Section 4.
+- A new computationally efficient approach to the Discriminative Active Learning method [6] named Outlier based Discriminative Active Learning (ODAL) - Section 3.2.2. - Two variations of uncertainty sampling policies using an epistemic uncertainty measure, as well as a measure based on the fraud rate percentile Section 3.2.3. - A 3-stage sequence of policies using ODAL as warm-up suited for highly imbalanced datasets Section 4.3.